buggyrace/buggy-race-about/docs/running/api.md

 Similarly, you can revoke a key by clicking **Clear API keys**.

-We suggest that you do not grant API keys until individual students as for one.
+We suggest that you do not grant API keys until individual students ask for one.
 It's a simple way to check with their progress and an opportunity to see how much they've understood about how the API works.

 ## Setting the API secret